| | | | |

 Korean beef prep: Garlic

-• Combine Ingredients: In the Instant Pot, combine the green onions (white and light green parts), garlic, beef broth, soy sauce, brown sugar, vinegar, gochujang, ginger, pepper, and beef.
+• In the Instant Pot, combine the green onions (white and light green parts), garlic, beef broth, soy sauce, brown sugar, vinegar, gochujang, ginger, pepper, and beef.

 Combine ingredients for Korean beef.

-• Pressure Cook: Place the lid on the Instant pot and ensure the pressure release valve is in the sealing position.
+• Place the lid on the Instant Pot and ensure the pressure release valve is in the sealing position.
 Choose high pressure and set the timer for 25 minutes.
-When the time is up, do a quick release by turning the pressure valve to the venting position.
+When the time is up, let the pressure come down naturally for 10 minutes, then do a quick release.
 Cancel the warm function and choose the sauté function.

 Instant Pot prep.

-• Finish the Dish: Combine the cornstarch and water in a small bowl stir to make a smooth paste.
-Add the cornstarch slurry to the beef mixture and continue cooking for a few minutes or until the sauce is thickened.
+• Combine the cornstarch and water in a small bowl, stirring until smooth.
+Add the cornstarch slurry to the beef mixture and continue cooking for a few minutes, until the sauce thickens.

 Cornstarch slurry prep.